mixlabweb/mixlabweb.github.io/content/post/bert_blog.md

 has a larger model architecture than the base version in terms of layers (24 v.s.
 12), attention heads (16 v.s.
 12), and the number of parameters (340M v.s.
 110M).
-We can see that BertNet-large and RoBERTaNet-large are around 7% and 3% higher than their base version, separately, so the large models indeed encoded better knowledge than the base models.
+We can see that BertNet-large and RoBERTaNet-large are around 7% and 3% higher than their base version, respectively, so the large models indeed encode better knowledge than the base models.

 **Does better pretraining bring better knowledge?**